Package Exports

 A React hook for managing side-effects in your reducers.

-If you know how to useReducer
+If you know how to useReducer, you already know how to useEffectReducer.

 Installation